JaSei/File-Copy-Verify/README.md

 # DESCRIPTION

+This module calculates hash before and after copying and if the hash doesn't match, then dies.
+I recommend Try::Tiny::Retry module for copy retry mechanism.
+This module is useful for network storages/filesystems, but it is harmful for local storages/filesystems because of overhead.
+The \`verified\_copy\` function is at least 3 times slower then standard \`copy\`!

-File::Copy::Verify is module for verifiing copy.
-Some storages (in particular a Net storages) can have troubles with valid copy and `copy` function from [File::Copy](https://metacpan.org/pod/File::Copy) don't found this problems (like randoms buffers in copied file).
+File::Copy::Verify is module for verifying copy.
+Some storages (in particular net storages) can have troubles with valid copy and `copy` function from [File::Copy](https://metacpan.org/pod/File::Copy) doesn't find this problems (like random buffers in copied file).

-This module calculate hash before and after copy and if hash doesn't equal, then die.
-I recommande [Try::Tiny::Retry](https://metacpan.org/pod/Try::Tiny::Retry) module aka retry copy mechanism.
+This module calculates hash before and after copying and if hash doesn't match, then dies.
+I recommend [Try::Tiny::Retry](https://metacpan.org/pod/Try::Tiny::Retry) module for copy retry mechanism.

-This module is useffully for networks storages/filesystems, but for local storages/filesystem it is useless.
-Overhead of this default copy is minimal 3times slower then classic copy!
+This module is useful for network storages/filesystems, but it is harmful for localstorages/filesystems because of overhead.
+The `verify_copy`function is at least 3 times slower then standard `copy`!

 # METHODS